rebeccaccc/NLP_pipeline_disaster_response/README.md

 #### run.py
 Code to showcase results on the FLASK web App.
 #### template
 A folder has two html files: master.html and go.html.
-These files configures the result showcase dashboard.
+These files configure the result showcase dashboard on FLASK.

 ## Instruction
 1. Run the following commands in the Terminal or a CMD window under the project's root directory to set up your database and model.
 Note that it will take about 10 hrs to train the NLP Machine Learning model.
 To view my results, skip step 1.